mozilla-l10n/documentation/products/firefox_android/README.md

 # L10n and Firefox for Android

-Some documentation specific for common taks regarding Firefox for Android and l10n:
+Some documentation specific for common tasks regarding Firefox for Android and l10n:
 * [Set up the environment](/config/setting_mercurial_environment.md)
 * [Adding a locale to single-locale builds](adding_singlelocale.md)
 * [Adding a locale to the multi-locales build](adding_multilocales.md)